Best Family Movies on Netflix

 As you scroll through Netflix's Children and Family section, and become suspicious of the sea of bright colors and flashing lights, you're probably starting to wonder how many of these flicks are actually good.
 If already know the difference between a film that will (hopefully) inspire their young mind and one that simply numbs it, you've come to the right place.
-We've found the films meant for some quality TV time with your relatives, with many of them good enough for both of you to find something to enjoy.
+We've found the best family movies on Netflix, to help you schedule some quality TV time with your relatives, with many of them good enough for both of you to find something to enjoy.

 This refreshing adaptation of Beatrix Potter's novels revive Peter Rabbit for the younger set, by injecting the character with a bit of mischief.
 Yes, while that decision upset those tied to Potter's original work, the film doesn't come across as mean or insincere.
 A couple of warnings, though: a human character dies relatively early, so this might not be a perfect movie for the super-young set.
 Also a minor ruckus was raised over a scene where a child allergic to blueberries was pelted by blueberries, which forced him to use his Epipen.

 Credit: Columbia Pictures

 Mary and The Witch's Flower (2018) — 86% Rotten Tomatoes

 If you're looking for a new twist on solid tropes, check out this film from Academy Award nominee Hiromasa Yonebayashi, whose credits include Studio Ghibli masterpieces Spirited Away, Howl's Moving Castle, and Ponyo.
 This animated film centers around a young girl named Mary who finds herself surrounded by the utterly fantastic: a magic flower that grants magical powers, a broomstick that she flies above the clouds, and the magic university of Endor College (no, there aren't any Ewoks).
 Features voice acting by Kate Winslet and Jim Broadbent.